 You need to enroll and/or add your eligible dependents within 31 days of the qualifying event (90 days if the qualifying event is the birth or adoption of a child) for benefits to be effective on the date of the event.
-Please Note: See "Coverage if You Do Not Enroll" on page 318 for details on what happens if you miss the 31-day enrollment period.
-(You will have 90 days from the QSC to add any newly eligible dependents should that dependent pass away within this 90-day period; please contact the U.S. accessHR Benefits Contact Center if this situation applies to you.)
+Please Note: See "Coverage if You Do Not Enroll" on page 420 for details on what happens if you miss the 31-day enrollment period.
+(You will have 90 days from the QSC to add any newly eligible dependents should that dependent pass away within this 90-day period; please contact HR Answers if this situation applies to you.)

-You can make these elections through the Benefits Web Center via the Expatriate Health Benefits Resources page on me@jpmc or through the U.S. accessHR Benefits Contact Center.
+You can make these elections through the Benefits Web Center via the Expatriate Health Benefits Resources page on me@jpmc or through HR Answers.